robbobfrh84/Tutorials_Examples/AWS/aws-domain-hosting.md

 Find your way back to the route53
 - In the `Hosted Zone` click the domain name you set up earlier.
 - click —> `[Create Record Set]`
-- I should have an empty input for name with your domain name to the right.
+- You should have an empty input for name with your domain name to the right.
 KEEP IT empty if the domain name to the right is correct.
 - Toggle Alias `[x] YES`.
-- Under `Alias Target`, click the first one that pops up which *should* be your S3 bucket.
+- Under `Alias Target`, click the first one that pops up which *should* be your S3 bucket. **THIS CAN TAKE A FEW MINUTES**. try refreshing the page everyone minute or so and double check your domain is correct.
 - Keep the other fields default.
 - click-> `[Create]`